colinshaw1/portfolio-project-4/README.md

 a.
 As a user visiting the site for the first time you want to be able to understand the main objective of the application.

 • This is achieved and a user can easily find the way through the application.
-Users can use clickable buttons to register, login or read more to view a a blog post.
+Users can use clickable buttons to register, login or read more to view a blog post.

 b.
 As a user visiting the site for the first time you want to easily navigate the blog.

-• Users will navigate through eaisly to be able to register, login or read a blog post.
+• Users will navigate through easily to be able to register, log in or read a blog post.

 c.
 As a user visiting the site for the first time you want to be able to set up a profile.